cpmpercussion/chroma-template/article.md

 | Trumpet    | 3    | 0       | 0        |
 :A table of musical instrument configurations

+The LaTeX template for that generates the PDF files tends to "float" figures and tables, so they may not end up _precisely_ where put in text.
+It's usually better just to let this happen and not try to override it.

 # Citations

 Citations are supported in Markdown and pandoc (see documentation [here](https://pandoc.org/MANUAL.html#citations)).
 In this template, the references are listed in `references.bib` in BibTeX format.
 Citations look like `[@foo]` where `foo` is the id of the BibTeX entry.